Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 While founders are the most common users of secondary liquidity, early employees and angel investors sometimes pursue it for similar reasons.
 The difference is scale.
 Founders usually hold the largest stakes and feel the liquidity constraint most acutely.

 • Finding a buyer: The seller identifies a buyer willing to purchase private shares.
 Demand varies widely based on company profile, brand recognition, recent fundraising activity, and overall market conditions.
-Not every company has an active secondary interest at all times.
+Not every company has an active secondary bid at any given time.

 • Agreeing on price: The transaction price is typically set at a discount to the most recent funding round valuation.
 Discounts of 10–20% are common, and can be higher depending on liquidity, timing, and perceived risk.

 • Cash payout and taxes: After closing, the seller receives cash.
-In most cases, this is a taxable event.
-Capital gains taxes may apply depending on jurisdiction, holding period, and structure.
+In most jurisdictions, this is a taxable event that reduces net liquidity.
+The headline number and the after-tax number are rarely the same.

 Secondary is often the most visible and straightforward liquidity option available to founders.
 It can be effective, but it comes with clear tradeoffs that are easy to underestimate at first glance.
 Below, we list some pros and cons worth considering.